Q: How do I pay for the home inspection?

 Q: How and when will I receive my inspection report?

-A: The Inspector will verbally communicate findings to you on the day of the inspection and all types of preliminary reports will be emailed to you within 24-48 hours with the exception of Radon reports, which are submitted when lab results are in.
+A: The Inspector will verbally communicate findings to you on the day of the inspection and all types of preliminary reports will be emailed to you within 24 hours, usually same day.

 Q: How long does an inspection take?

-A: A typical home inspection of an average single-family home (1800 - 2500 sq. ft) takes approximately 3 hours with or without environment assessments included.
+A: On average we spend 2.5 - 3 hours in the home.
 During this time we will thoroughly inspect your home, verbally disclose any findings to you onsite and answer any questions you may have.

 Q: Should I attend the inspection?